DongInSong/rss-redis/README.md

 ## 7. API Endpoints

+Detailed API specifications and an interactive interface are available at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) after running the server.

 - `GET /rss/search?q={keyword}`: Searches for news by keyword.
 Returns cached data if available; otherwise, fetches new data from RSS feeds, caches it, and then returns it.
 - `GET /rss/metrics`: Returns the number of cache hits and misses.
 - `GET /rss/keys`: Returns a list of all `rss:*` keys stored in Redis.